 Calibrate PID settings¶

 Klipper supports PID control for the extruder and bed heaters.
 In order to use this control mechanism, it is necessary to calibrate the PID settings on each printer (PID settings found in other firmwares or in the example configuration files often work poorly).

-run the PID_CALIBRATE command.
+and run the PID_CALIBRATE command.
 For example: